airfightergr/les_dc3_docs/docs/index.md

 ## Aircraft Types

-This DC-3 product package includes 2 different variations.
+This DC-3 product package includes 2 different variations.<br>

-The first, ["Classic"](docs/classic/classic.md), is based on the early production DC-3 layouts, from late 1930's to mid 1940's era.
+The first, ["Classic"](docs/classic/classic.md), is based on the early production DC-3 layouts, from late 1930's to mid 1940's era.<br>
 The second, ["Modern"](docs/modern/modern.md), is based on aircraft that have been retrofitted with more modern instruments and avionics.

 ## Features List